Choosing between custom software and off-the-shelf software is not a technical decision. It’s a business decision with long-term consequences.

 Off-the-shelf software makes sense when:

-For many organizations, off-the-shelf tools are the right starting point and may remain sufficient indefinitely.
+For many organizations, off-the-shelf software tools are the right starting point and may remain sufficient indefinitely.

 When custom software becomes the better investment